Dental Fluoride Treatment in Alpharetta and Johns Creek GA

 Fluoride Dental Treatments at Polkadot Pediatric Dentistry

-During a visit at the pediatric dentist, Dr. Nanna and the staff will often administer fluoride treatment to help reinforce your child’s teeth.
+During a visit at the Pediatric Dentist in Roswell, Dr. Nanna and the staff will often administer fluoride treatment to help reinforce your child’s teeth.
 Application of fluoride will be come in either gel, foam or varnish form.

 The application of fluoride, whatever the method may be, is often quick and can be done in a matter of minutes.
 These fluoride treatments will often be done every 6 month visit, however different conditions may cause your pediatric dentist to up or lower the treatment.